Savings .com.au

 First home owners grant NT

-The Northern Territory offers a grant of $10,000 towards buying or building a new home.
-Unlike a majority of the other states, income and house value does not affect your eligibility to apply for the grant.
+Unlike a majority of the other jurisdictions, income and house value do not affect your eligibility to apply for the grant.

-Check out nt.gov.au for more information.
+Check out nt.gov.au for more information on both schemes.

 First Home Owner Grant eligibility